-- the median overall survival was 14.1 months; 54% of patients survived at least one year; - 30% of patients who received custirsen with first-line chemotherapy survived at least two years; - for comparison, published studies that used a platinum-based regimen plus gemcitabine as first-line chemotherapy for advanced NSCLC reported median survival of 8 to 11 months and one-year survival rates of 33% to 43%.
-Market approval for Avastin plus paclitaxel and carboplatin chemotherapy for NSCLC was based on results showing a median survival of 12.3 months, compared to 10.3 months for chemotherapy alone.
-This trial excluded patients with squamous cell carcinoma, a type of NSCLC that is associated with a shorter survival duration.
-Survival for Avastin plus chemotherapy was reported as 51% at one year and 23% at two years, versus 44% at one year and 15% at two years for chemotherapy alone.
-In a phase 3 trial evaluating first-line treatment of NSCLC patients with either cisplatin plus pemetrexed or cisplatin plus gemcitabine, overall survival was 10.3 months for both treatment groups; - · disease control was achieved in 69% of patients; and - preliminary analyses have shown that treatment with custirsen in combination with gemcitabine and a platinum chemotherapy significantly lowered serum clusterin levels as compared to baseline levels, and that average serum clusterin levels during treatment were predictive of survival, with low serum clusterin levels correlating to longer survival.
+- the median overall survival was 14.1 months; 54% of patients survived at least one year; - 30% of patients who received custirsen with first-line chemotherapy survived at least two years; - · disease control was achieved in 69% of patients; and - preliminary analyses have shown that treatment with custirsen in combination with gemcitabine and a platinum chemotherapy significantly lowered serum clusterin levels as compared to baseline levels, and that average serum clusterin levels during treatment were predictive of survival, with low serum clusterin levels correlating to longer survival.
 Custirsen treatment with chemotherapy decreased serum clusterin levels compared to baseline levels in 95% of patients evaluated.
-Patients who achieved a minimum median CLU level for the population of £38 $\mu$ g/mL during treatment had a median survival of 27.1 compared with 16.1 months for patients who did not (p=0.02).
+Patients who achieved a minimum median CLU level for the population of £38 μg/mL during treatment had a median survival of 27.1 months compared with 16.1 months for patients who did had higher CLU levels (p=0.02).